Shockelite/OneDrive-FixDuplicates/README.md

 </p>

 # OneDrive - Fix Duplicates
 Ever have duplicate errors when syncing OneDrive?
-This program optionally replaces your file copies with the OneDrive copy.
+This program optionally replaces your OneDrive if found to be not as recent.

 <img src="https://github.com/shockelite/OneDrive-FixDuplicates/blob/master/Images/Screenshot1.png?raw=true" alt="Screenshot 1">